MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-dynamic-filters.md

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as a [Attribute Definition Administrator](/entra/identity/role-based-access-control/permissions-reference).
 2. Browse to **Protection** > **Custom security attributes**.
 3. Select **Add attribute set** to add a new attribute set.

+   >[!NOTE]
-4. If Add attribute set is disabled, ensure that you're assigned the Attribute Definition Administrator role.
+   >If **Add attribute set** is disabled, ensure that you're assigned the Attribute Definition Administrator role.
 For more information, see [Troubleshoot custom security attributes](/entra/fundamentals/custom-security-attributes-troubleshoot).

-5. Enter a name, description, and maximum number of attributes.
+4. Enter a name, description, and maximum number of attributes.
     > [!TIP]
     > An attribute set name can be 32 characters with no spaces or special characters.
 Once you've specified a name, you can't rename it.
 For more information, see [Limits and constraints](/entra/fundamentals/custom-security-attributes-overview).

     :::image type="content" source="media/add-attribute-sip-gateway.png" alt-text="Screenshot displaying Add attribute set.":::
-6. When finished, select **Add**.
+5. When finished, select **Add**.
-7. The new attribute set appears in the list of attribute sets.
+6. The new attribute set appears in the list of attribute sets.

 ## Step 2: Add a custom security attribute definition